 - Burapahar or the Ghorakati Safari Zone

-Of these four safari ranges the Elephant Safari is conducted in the Kohora and Bagori ranges while the Jeep Safari is conducted in the Kohora, Bagori and Agaratoli ranges.
-The Elephant Safari timings at Kaziranga National Park are two (2) slots in the mornings starting at 5 AM in the morning for the first and 6 AM in the morning for the second.
+Of these four safari ranges the Elephant Safari is conducted in the Kohora and Bagori ranges while the Jeep Safari is conducted in the Kohora, Bagori, Burapahar and Agaratoli ranges.
+The Elephant Safari timings at Kaziranga National Park are two (2) slots in the mornings starting at 5 AM in the morning for the first and 6.30 AM in the morning for the second.

 To Book your Elephant Safari at Kaziranga National Park: Click Here

 The Jeep Safari is conducted on 3 ranges of Kaziranga National Park viz. at Kohora, Bagori and Agoratoli.
-The morning Jeep Safari slot starts at 8 AM in the morning and extends for a duration of 2 hours while the afternoon slots starts at 2 PM in the afternoon and extends for 2 hours duration.
+The morning Jeep Safari slot starts at 7.30 AM in the morning and extends for a duration of 1 1/2 to 2 hours while the afternoon slots starts at 1.30 PM in the afternoon and extends for around 2 hours duration.

 Hotels and Resorts at Kaziranga

-From luxury resorts to rest houses to dormitories, an assortment of accommodation options are available in Kaziranga National Park.
+For visitors travelling to Kaziranga National Park there are many Hotels, Luxury Resorts, Guest Houses, Budget Lodges and Homestays for their stay around the vicinity of the National Park.
 Many numbers of Tourist Lodges at Kaziranga National Park are maintained and furnished by the Forest department of Kaziranga.
 The Hotels and Resorts are owned and operated by private companies.
 Generally during the off season at Kaziranga National Park accommodations are easily available at these Hotels, Resorts, Lodges and Guest Houses of Kaziranga.
 However, during the peak travel season viz. from November to April, it is recommended to book ahead and paying in advance at these accommodations to confirm availability of your stay here.
 Mentioned below are some of the Deluxe Hotels, Resorts, Guest Houses in Kaziranga National Park.

 Climate and Best Time to visit Kaziranga